A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 1. Headache: A common side effect of Nexium is a headache.
 It is usually mild and temporary.

-2. Nausea and vomiting: Some individuals may experience nausea or vomiting while taking Nexium.
-If these symptoms persist or become severe, it is advisable to consult your healthcare provider.
+2. Nausea and vomiting: Some individuals may experience nausea or vomiting while taking this drug.

-3. Diarrhea or constipation: Nexium can occasionally cause changes in bowel habits, leading to diarrhea or constipation.
-Maintain proper hydration and inform your healthcare provider if these symptoms are persistent or troublesome.
+3. Diarrhea or constipation: Medicine can occasionally cause changes in bowel habits, leading to diarrhea or constipation.

 5. Flatulence (gas): Nexium may cause increased gas production or bloating in some individuals.
 This is usually temporary and subsides over time.

-6. Dry mouth: Dry mouth is a potential side effect of Nexium.
+6. Dry mouth: Dry mouth is a potential side effect of Esomeprazole.
 Sipping water throughout the day or using sugar-free gum or lozenges can help alleviate dryness.

-7. Dizziness: In rare cases, Nexium may cause dizziness.
+7. Dizziness: In rare cases, Drug may cause dizziness.
 If you experience dizziness that affects your daily activities, seek medical attention.

 8. Skin reactions: Some individuals may experience skin reactions such as rash, itching, or hives while taking Nexium.
 If you develop a severe rash or difficulty breathing, seek immediate medical attention.